emre1393/xtreamui_mirror/ubuntu20/Readme.md

 # README #
 # xtreamui_mirror for ubuntu 20

-test on ubuntu 20 with updated php binaries
+updated php binaries to make it work with ubuntu 20 and curl4.
-it may work or may not work, idk.
-code may be compatible with php 7.2.x, needs more testing.
+i have compiled php 7.2 on ubuntu 18, installed panel, then runned make install command, it installed compiled binaries to panel's php folder.
+then i zipped this php folder, deleted 3 conf that related for main server file from php/etc folder.
+now if you want to update only php files (even on ubuntu 18), just unzip php_7.2.33_for_xc.zip and you will be ready to go.

+added mysql server 8 (for ubuntu 20) and a working my.cnf with this install.py
+added some sed commands to replace python commands with python2, yes python2 on ubuntu 20.

+tested few basic things like live streams, user adding, watch stream on user side.

-what i did, i updated php binaries (php folder), installation will unzip updated php folder, rest of installation files are same files from original install.py. you need to use python2, it is working at least.
+rest of files are same, main_xtreamcodes_reborn.tar and sub_xtreamcodes_reborn.tar are still same files from original install.py. i didn't want to add/change anything else, you must change other things if you wish.

 ### How do I install? ###